Advertisement

 A woman consults with her gastroenterologist.

-Aside from uncomfortable and inconvenient symptoms, inflammatory bowel disease (IBD) can affect many aspects of one’s health—from their self-confidence, to their sex life, to their absorption of essential nutrients.
+Aside from uncomfortable and inconvenient symptoms, inflammatory bowel disease (IBD) can affect many aspects of a person’s health—from self-confidence, to sex, to the absorption of essential nutrients.
 Learn more about the unexpected side effects of IBD, and how to take control of the chronic condition.

 Q: How can inflammatory bowel disease (IBD) affect other parts of my body?